Into the Deep (Once Upon a Time)

 "Into the Deep" is the eighth episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 30th episode overall, which aired on November 25, 2012.

 In this episode, Aurora is kidnapped by Cora; Mary Margaret goes to sleep; and David is put under a sleeping curse.

 It was co-written by Kalinda Vazquez and Daniel T. Thomsen, while being directed by Ron Underwood.

+Title card

+Reanimated corpses walk through the Enchanted Forest.

 Plot

-Opening sequence

-Reanimated corpses are featured in the forest.